jnozzi/cocoadev.com/markdown/NSStringCategory.md

    return [self tokensSeparatedByCharactersFromSet:[tokensSet invertedSet]];
  }

- //be careful if you're using General/SenTe's General/SenFoundation.
+ //be careful if you're using SenTe's SenFoundation.
 It implements -words as well,
  //and you may become confused in seeking bugs.

- //General/NSTextStorage implements a -words method as well (in 10.3, at least).
+ //NSTextStorage implements a -words method as well (in 10.3, at least).
 You may be able to use that instead.
  - (NSArray *)words
  {
    NSMutableCharacterSet *tokenSet = [NSMutableCharacterSet letterCharacterSet];